-Redundancy while pregnant, or on maternity, adoption or shared parental leave
+Redundancy while pregnant, or on or after maternity, adoption, shared parental leave or neonatal leave

 A redundancy is a type of dismissal.
 Redundancies occur when businesses close down, move location, or there is a reduction in the number of employees needed to do work of a particular kind.